 The US Accreditation Council on Graduate Medical Education (ACGME) defines six domains thought to be useful in defining "competency"; these are called the core competencies - patient care, medical knowledge, practice-based learning and improvement, professionalism, systems-based practice, and interpersonal skills and communication.
 While these were initially developed for residency programs, in the US today competencies are used at many levels of professional practice to define and measure an individual's ability and capability.
-Medical schools use competency to determine suitability for graduation; residency programs use competency to certify suitability for completion and healthcare institutions use competency to determine eligibility for clinical privileges.
-The emphasis on achieving and demonstrating competency, a more easily quantifiable and reliable measure, replaces a more traditional model.
+Medical schools use competency to determine suitability for graduation; residency programs use competency to certify suitability for completion and healthcare institutions use competency, a more easily quantifiable and reliable measure, replaces a more traditional model.
 The traditional model judges students along a qualitative continuum - generally using words like "excellent", "good", "needs improvement" or letter grades.
 It is thought that the more descriptive and quantifiable an assessment method, the more valid and reliable it is.